Skip to content

 Company meetings, internal communications, onboarding sessions for new hires: the message is always the same.
 We are united, we take care of each other, we all belong to the same core group.

-A company can offer you opportunities, growth, and respect.
+Of course, a company can offer you opportunities, growth, and respect.
 But it cannot love you the way a person can.

 Why the Company You Work for Is Not Your Second Family